Six Sigma software that actually reduces defects

 What training is needed to use Six Sigma software?

-The majority of people usually require some basic instruction before they can use Six Sigma software to its full potential.
-This often involves training on Six Sigma processes and how to use the software.
-It’s similar to learning to drive - you need to understand the rules of the road and how to drive a car.
+Most people need some basic training before they can use Six Sigma software effectively.
+This usually covers both Six Sigma concepts and the software itself.
+Like learning to drive - you’ve got to understand the rules and how to operate the vehicle.

 How do you choose the right Six Sigma software?